NateWr/business-profile/readme.txt

 == Description ==

 Add your business contact details to your site with seo-friendly Schema.org markup.
-This plugin adds a Contact Card widget and a  `[contact-card]` shortcode.
+This plugin adds a Contact Card block for the Gutenberg editor, a widget and a `[contact-card]` shortcode.
 You can use these to display the following on any page:

 * Business name
 * Address